 Have a banana for breakfast.
-Bananas are well known among instructors as the driving test superfood, as they’re full of B vitamins and contain tryptophan – a type of protein that the body converts into serotonin, the ‘happy hormone’ – which will help calm your nerves keep your mood upbeat.
+Bananas are well known among instructors as the driving test superfood, as they’re full of B vitamins and contain tryptophan – a type of protein the body converts into serotonin, the ‘happy hormone’ – which will help calm your nerves and keep your mood upbeat.

-Nerves can reduce your appetite but it’s important to at least eat something so you have enough energy for the day and can concentrate.
+Nerves can reduce your appetite, but it’s important to at least eat something so you have enough energy for the day and can concentrate.
 Don’t drink energy drinks or too much coffee before a test, as caffeine can heighten your nerves.

 The waiting game

-Sitting in the waiting room before your test is often the time when people feel the most anxious so it’s a good idea to bring a distraction such as a book or a game on your phone.
+Sitting in the waiting room before your test is often the time when people feel the most anxious, so it’s a good idea to bring a distraction such as a book or a game on your phone.

 In the car

 The examiner is human and they’re not there to fail you – they want you to pass – so don’t be afraid to talk to them as it may put you at ease.
-There’s nothing wrong with asking the examiner a question or to repeat an instruction if you didn’t hear it, either.
+There’s nothing wrong with asking the examiner a question or asking them to repeat an instruction if you didn’t hear it, either.

 Open the window to let in some fresh air if you’re feeling hot and flustered – this can also help to keep you alert.
 Watch your speed, too.
 People sometimes speed up when they’re nervous, so just imagine you’re on a normal lesson, breathe, and focus.